Worst-Case Services and State-Based Scheduling: Worst-Case Services

-For each flow, we use the {\it \textbf{arrival vector}}, $\bs{a}=[a_j]_{j\in\mb{N}} \in \mb{U}$, and the {\it \textbf{departure vector}}, $\bs{d}=[d_j]_{j\in\mb{N}} \in \mb{U}$, to record its cumulative task arrivals and departures respectively.
-For all $j>0$, $a_j$ and $d_j$ count the tasks that, respectively, arrive and depart during period $[t, t+j)$, that is, from slot $t$ to $t+j-1$.
-Here in referencing a generic flow, we suppress its flow index.
-Notice that $\bs{a}$ and $\bs{d}$ completely characterize flow traffic in that the arrival and departure slot of each task can be accurately identified by them.
-To be precise, for all $h>0$, let
+For each flow, we use an {\it \textbf{arrival vector}}, $\bs{a}=[a_j]_{j\in\mb{N}} \in \mb{U}$, to record its cumulative task arrivals, and a {\it \textbf{departure vector}}, $\bs{d}=[d_j]_{j\in\mb{N}} \in \mb{U}$, to record its cumulative served tasks.
+In particular, for all $j>0$, $a_j$ and $d_j$ count the tasks that, respectively, arrive and are served during interval $[t, t+j)$, that is, from slot~$t$ to $t+j-1$.
+Here, as we are referencing a generic flow, we suppress its index.
+Note that $\bs{a}$ and $\bs{d}$ completely characterize flow traffic in that they specify when each task arrives and is served.
+To be precise, let